FHantke/brave-browser-wiki/Chromium-rebases.md

   git diff <CHROMIUM_VERSION> --src-prefix=a/ --dst-prefix=b/ --full-index path/to/file/being/patched > brave/patches/patch_name.patch
  ```

- &emsp;When all such failing patches have been fixed, commit the changed patches with the comment "Conflict-resolved patches from Chromium XXX to Chromium YYY."
+ &emsp;When all such failing patches have been fixed, commit the changed patches with the comment `Conflict-resolved patches from Chromium XXX to Chromium YYY.`

  * The content that was being patched or the entire file was removed -> determine if the patch can just be removed or other changes need to made to compensate for the removed code.
 Remove the patch and commit.
 The commit message should include the links to the relevant upstream changes on https://chromium.googlesource.com/ or https://source.chromium.org/, as well as the upstream commit messages for those changes.